Why Timing and Structure Matter — Especially in Pennsylvania

 Sample Language:

-“This trust shall be deemed a spendthrift trust under Pennsylvania law.
-No interest of any beneficiary shall be assignable or subject to the claims of creditors.
-Distributions are solely at the discretion of the Trustee.”
+“This trust is intended to constitute a spendthrift trust under Pennsylvania law.
+No interest of any beneficiary shall be assignable or subject to the claims of creditors, and no beneficiary shall have any right to compel distributions.
+All distributions shall be made solely in the discretion of the Trustee and may be made directly to providers for the benefit of the beneficiary.

 Sample Language:

-“The Trustee shall pay to [Charity] an annuity equal to 5% of the initial fair market value of the trust annually for a term of 20 years.
-Upon termination, the remaining principal shall be distributed to [Heirs] per stirpes.”
+“The Trustee shall pay to [Donor or Designated Beneficiary] during his/her lifetime, in quarterly installments, an amount equal to five percent (5%) of the net fair market value of the trust’s assets, valued annually.
+Upon the death of the income beneficiary, the remaining principal shall be distributed to [Named Charity].

 Unlike the federal government, Pennsylvania imposes an inheritance taxon nearly all asset transfers at death, including certain trust distributions, based on the recipient: